 #4 Fill Brewer with Water

-Slowly add cold water into the Penguin Brewer until the coffee grounds are covered.
-The Penguin makes a more concentrated cold brew than other cold brewers on the market.
-This means you will want to cut it with water later.
+Slowly add cold water to the Penguin Brewer until the coffee grounds are covered.
+The Penguin makes a more concentrated cold brew than other cold brewers on the market, so you will want to cut it with water later.
 Your other option is to use fewer grounds and more water during the brew.
 Either will work.

 #5 Wait 24+ Hours

 Put the lid on top of the brewer and wait.
-The lid fully covers the brewer, so no dust or bugs will find their way into your brew.
+The lid covers the brewer fully, so no dust or bugs will enter your brew.
 Now place the brewer out of the way for the next day or so.
 I’ve gotten excellent results from brews between 24 and 36 hours.

 After taking this photo, I added a little more water.